patrickrobrecht/posts-and-users-stats/README.md

 ## How to use this plugin

-Just install and the statistics are shown in the admin area as subpages of 'Tools'.
+Just install the plugin and the statistics are shown in the admin area as subpages of 'Tools'.

 ## Development